morrowwolf/Barony13/.github/CONTRIBUTING.md

 				..()
 				code
 ```
+Doesn't that look like utter ass?

-Coding for this game involves doing a lot of file searching for the definitions of specific procs and objects.
-Doing this means that if you need to search the entire 500-file codebase for ``datum/datum1/proc/proc1()``, it's pretty much next to impossible.
+Worse yet, coding for this game involves doing a lot of file searching for the definitions of specific procs and objects.
+Doing this tabbing nonsense means that if you need to search the entire 1000-file codebase for ``datum/datum1/proc/proc1()``, it's pretty much next to impossible.
 The only exception is the variables of an object may be nested to the object, but must not nest further.

 The previous code made compliant: